Maggie Cook - Director of Family Faith CatechesisWhat is Family Faith Formation?

 We want to encourage and support conversations about Jesus at home between parents and children.
 Faith must be talked about and lived out at home with the people children love the most- their parents!

-This year there will be three pathways that will be offered to accompany families and to provide them with the resources they need to grow in their faith as they seek to fall more and more in love with the person of Jesus Christ.
+This year there will be 3 main pathways and one additional formation evening for Middle Schoolers that will be offered to accompany families and to provide them with the resources they need to grow in their faith as they seek to fall more and more in love with the person of Jesus Christ.

-Each pathway is made of a combination of at-home family meetings and at-church monthly sessions.
+Each main pathway is made of a combination of at-home family meetings and at-church monthly sessions.

 General Faith Formation